gvwilson/btt/src/intro/slides.md

 >
 > — [Theodosius Dobzhansky][dobzhanskys_law] (modified)

--   Our mental capabity is limited [%b Hermans2021 %]
+-   Our mental capability is limited [%b Hermans2021 %]
 -   Our designs and development processes have to take these limits into account

 ---